Our staff will respond to your query promptly and provide detailed information to your questions.

-Day 4 - Cross country skiing or Sea Safari into the Fjord
+Day 4 - Cross country skiing, Sea Safari or Whale Watching into the Fjord

-After breakfast, your final day at Lyngen Lodge can be spent cross country skiing, snow shoeing or you can pay an additional surcharge to head out into the Lyngen Fjord for a Sea Safari.
+After breakfast, your final day at Lyngen Lodge can be spent cross country skiing, snow shoeing or you can pay an additional surcharge to head out into the Lyngen Fjord for a Sea Safari or Whale Watching.

 You can enjoy machine groomed cross country ski trails through the valleys and forest of Djupvik, Rotsund or Storslett.
 Your guide will teach you the technique and assist you with the trails.